 ---|---|---|

-Aphids | Small, pear-shaped insects; usually green but may be black, yellow, or pink. | Yellowing or curling leaves, sticky residue on leaves (honeydew), possible sooty mold. |
+Aphids | Small insects that are usually green but can be black, yellow or pink. | Yellow or curling leaves, sticky substance on the leaves (honeydew), possible mold. |

-Spider Mites | Tiny, often red or brown; they leave webs. | Leaves appear speckled or stippled; fine webbing on the undersides of leaves. |
+Spider Mites | Tiny, often red or brown and leave behind webs. | Leaves will look speckled or stippled.
+Webbing will be found under the leaves. |

-Mealybugs | Look like tiny white, fluffy cotton clumps on stems or leaf nodes. | Stunted growth, sticky residue, eventual leaf drop. |
+Mealybugs | Look like tiny groups of cotton on the stems and leaves. | Lack of growth, sticky substance, leaves dropping. |

-Scale | Appear as brown, oval-shaped bumps. | Sticky residue on leaves, wilting stems, overall plant decline. |
+Scale | Brown bumps. | Sticky substance on leaves, stems wilting, plant struggling. |

-Fungus Gnats | Small black flies hovering near soil. | Poor plant growth due to larvae feeding on roots; moist, overwatered soil is a common trigger. |
+Fungus Gnats | Small black flies that hover over the soil. | Planting growing poorly due to the larvae feeding on roots.
+Overwatered soil is a common cause. |

-Step-by-Step Treatment for Each PestAphids
+Step by Step Treatment for Each PestAphids

 Aphids